sagems/unet_segmentation/README.md

 ### Data Collection and GCP Set Up

-I used an NDVI composite in Google Earth Engine to get a relatively cloud-free image for my
+I used an NDVI composite in Google Earth Engine to get a relatively cloud-free image for my model.
+I then selected four quadrants in different areas of the country to take data from.
+I chose these quadrants because they had cloud-free imagery, contained representative samples of topography, and had a mix of plantation and non-plantation cover.
+The shapefiles for the quadrants can be found in the shapefiles folder.
+I exported the Sentinel-2 imagery for each of the regions with red, green, blue, near-infrared, and short-wave infrared bands, as well as NDVI, NDWI, SAVI, and NDMI indices.
+Finally, I rasterized the feature collection containing the plantation locations and exported the masks of the regions to use as labels in the model.
+The full Google Earth Engine code can be found [here](https://code.earthengine.google.com/0d678008835c1601629c868fcc5240a1).

+Once the ful images were exported, I set up a Google Cloud bucket for storage and made a folder for each quadrant for both the Sentinel images and the mask images.
+I then used the rasterio library and the Google Drive and GCP integration features of Colab to chip the larger images into 128 x 128 chips, which I then exported into the folders in my bucket.
+The code for this step can be found in the

 ### Useful Resources
 Through research process for this project, I found many valuable resources and met with researchers across the realms of spatial data and deep learning.
 I've attached a document with the most relevant notes from those meetings, and have linked several useful resources below.